Reopening Thorpe Park Resort in the safest way possible

 WITHIN THE RESORT – HYGIENE AND CLEANING

-We will be introducing Enhanced Cleaning measures, throughout the day, which seek to disinfect high-frequency touch points, such as tables and chairs, service counters, toilet flush handles and buttons, ride restraints, door handles / plates and taps.
+We have introduced Enhanced Cleaning measures, throughout the day, which seek to disinfect high-frequency touch points, such as tables and chairs, service counters, toilet flush handles and buttons, ride restraints, door handles / plates and taps.

-We are installing a large number of hygiene stations and hand sanitiser dispensers around the Resort for guests to use.
+We have installed a large number of hygiene stations and hand sanitiser dispensers around the Resort for guests to use.

-We will be introducing new Personal Protective Equipment (PPE) requirements for a range of activities that employees routinely perform.
+We have introduced new Personal Protective Equipment (PPE) requirements for a range of activities that employees routinely perform.
 These include face masks, disposable gloves, eye protection and hand sanitiser.
 The use of such equipment and clothing by our employees is both to protect them and our guests.

-We will be introducing new menu offerings across many of our food outlets to place a greater emphasis on ‘Grab & Go’ options.
+We have introduced new menu offerings across many of our food outlets to place a greater emphasis on ‘Grab & Go’ options.
 Self-service buffets and salad bars have also been reconfigured or closed to reduce the number of high-frequency touch points.
 Cutlery and condiments will now be given to guests with their meal, or on request, rather than left in open areas.

 As with our employees, we politely request that all our guests uphold the highest possible hygiene standards – whether it be when sneezing or coughing, through regular hand washing or the frequent application of hand sanitiser.

-Our employees will complete COVID-19 specific training programmes instructing them how to stay safe as well as how to keep our guests safe.
+Our employees have completed COVID-19 specific training programmes instructing them how to stay safe as well as how to keep our guests safe.